tuya/tuya-iotos-embedded-sweeper-sdk/README.md

 ## Get started

-Download the SDK from the repository directory **Library/<SDK version>** according to the tool chain.
-If there is no SDK for the required platform in this directory, please provide the tool chain for Tuya customer service or submit a technical ticket.
+Download the SDK from the repository directory **Library/<SDK version>** according to the toolchain.
+If there is no SDK for the required platform in this directory, please provide the toolchain for Tuya customer service or submit a technical ticket.
 Tuya will upload the required SDK timely.

 ## SDK directory